ionic-team/ionic-docs/docs/angular/your-first-app/6-deploying-mobile.md

 Our Photo Gallery app has just been deployed to Android and iOS devices. 🎉

-In the final portion of this tutorial, we’ll use the Ionic CLI’s Live Reload functionality to quickly implement photo deletion - thus completing our Photo Gallery feature.
+In the next portion of this tutorial, we’ll use the Ionic CLI’s Live Reload functionality to quickly implement photo deletion - thus completing our Photo Gallery feature.